Can I hire an attorney?

 Types of Cases

 Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
-Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
+Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
 It will likely be pretty quick.
-If a jury trial is required, the trial could last a few hours.
+However, if a party wishes for a jury trial, it will likely last a few hours.

 Colorado County Court Locations